7 tips for building a healthy relationship

 Set boundaries in your relationship

 Boundaries are standards that you set for yourself and someone else within a relationship.
 Healthy boundaries allow people to connect with each other while also taking care of their individual wants and needs.
 People often have different boundaries from their friends, family or sexual or romantic partners.
-Getting to know what makes you feel good can be very helpful for maintaining healthy relationships with other people.
+Getting to know what makes you feel good can be very helpful for maintaining a healthy relationship with other people.

 For example, someone’s boundary may be that if they began to date someone they would not feel comfortable telling them certain things about their past or introducing them to their family until a later stage in a relationship.
 Other boundaries can include letting someone know that they cannot always expect an instant reply if they text or for you to always answer their calls.
 Setting boundaries is a healthy habit as it can let you take a relationship at your own pace and not feel you have to be always available to the other person or do anything you are not comfortable with.